protestContest/Cassette/README.md

 ## Building

+This project requires a C build toolchain.
+You may need to install `make` and `clang`.

-The source code can be found [here](https://sr.ht/~zjm/Cassette/).
+The source code can be found [here](https://git.sr.ht/~zjm/Cassette).
+This project depends on the [univ](https://git.sr.ht/~zjm/univ) library.

-Building Cassette requires SDL2—edit the makefile to ensure it can find SDL2's library and headers.
+- Clone the repo with `git clone https://git.sr.ht/~zjm/Cassette`.
+- Run `make deps`.
+This clones, builds, and copys the univ library into this project.
+(Alternatively, build that library separately and copy the files into "lib" and "include".)

-Use `make` to build the project.
-This creates the executable `dist/cassette`, which can be called with a file to execute, or with no arguments to start a REPL.
+- Run `make` to build the project.
+This creates the executable `cassette`, which can be called with a file to execute. `make test` will run the file `test/test.csst`

 ## Values and Memory